My Awarded Projects

 Golden HornetAustin, TX

 Under the artistic direction of composer-bandleader Graham Reynolds, our our always-sold-out String Quartet Smackdown, our student-led Young Composer Concert, and our SXSW Official ATX Composers Showcase.
 Each year, we also take on a large scale commissioning endeavor, focused on high-caliber, genre-bending new music.
-The Sound of Science is our current of these endeavors.
+The Sound of Science featuring Jeffrey Zeigler is one result, and is currently touring.

 Learn more on our website!